- Search The Registry

 P.B.
 Young Sr.

 The birth of P.B.
 Young, Sr., in 1884 is marked on this date.
 He was a Black newspaper editor and publisher.

-Plummer Bernard Young was born in Littleton, North Carolina, he learned the newspaper business as a youth while helping his father, Winfield Young, the founder and publisher of The True Reformer, a small newspaper in their hometown.
+Plummer Bernard Young was born in Littleton, North Carolina; he learned about the newspaper business as a youth while helping his father, Winfield Young, the founder and publisher of The True Reformer, a small newspaper in their hometown.
 He attended St. Augustine's College in Raleigh, N.C., from 1903 to 1905.
-He moved to Norfolk in 1910, and purchased The Gideon Lodge Journal and Guide, a fraternal publication, and subsequently renamed it The Norfolk Journal and Guide.
+He moved to Norfolk in 1910, purchased The Gideon Lodge Journal and Guide, a fraternal publication, and subsequently renamed it The Norfolk Journal and Guide.

 Many reviewers considered The Norfolk Journal and Guide the best-edited Black newspaper in the country.
 It earned Young "the Editor of the Year" award from the National Negro Publishers Association in 1960.
 Young's view of the role of the Black press was crystallized when he offered to draft a code of journalistic guidelines for the National Newspaper Publishers Association in 1944.